 With a converted camera, focusing is a lot easier, as your camera’s autofocus system will be usable.
 But it will not always focus correctly, depending on the type of autofocus system it uses:

 - DSLR cameras typically use phase detection autofocus systems.
 They are very fast, but their accuracy depends on the wavelength of the light.
 That means, during the conversion, the DSLR needs to be calibrated to a specific lens.
-This is becuase each lens has a different infrared focus shift.
+This is because each lens has a different infrared focus shift.
 Or you can have your DSLR calibrated to visible light and use the infrared focus marks on your lens for correction.

-In summary, mirrorless cameras do have an advantage over DSLRs when you convert them to infrared.
+In summary, mirrorless cameras have an advantage over DSLRs when you convert them to infrared.
 There is no need to calibrate them to a specific lens.
 Their contrast-detection autofocus system works as good in infrared light as in visible light.
 With a DSLR, make sure to use the “Live View” feature for precise infrared focus.